royapakzad/hackathon_oss_safeguard_multilingual/README.md

 This repository is submitted to the **GPT-OSS-Safeguard Hackathon**.
 Our goal: **evaluate whether AI guardrails remain robust, safe, and consistent when users ask questions in non-English languages**, particularly in humanitarian and asylum contexts.

-Most safety evaluations focus on English responses, yet many real users—especially refugees and asylum seekers—communicate in their native languages.
+Most safety evaluations focus on English responses, yet many real users (including in this case study  refugees and asylum seekers—communicate in their native languages).
 This benchmark tests **multilingual robustness** when the *policy itself is written in a non-English language*.

 ---